EZ-2B3/ISY/Server/readme.md

 ## Running the server
 Download the server and run `java -jar newgameserver-*VERSION*.jar` where `*VERSION*` is the current version.
-This will start the Game Server and the HTTP server.
+This will start the Main Server and the HTTP server.

 **running a service on a different port:** <br/>